“At the end of the day it’s all about the people…and the activity here….the city is a hidden gem…you can’t argue with the facts.”

 -Anthony Atala, M.D., Director Wake Forest Institute for Regenerative Medicine

 Why Forsyth County has been able to achieve success in this highly competitive area boils down to a unique combination of affordability, accessibility and a collaborative relationship between business, medical research, and community.
 While many communities claim to be ideal for biotechnology and life science, Winston-Salem proves it with a track record, ample resources, infrastructure and available facilities.
-With a renowned medical school (Wake Forest University) a developing urban research park (Wake Forest Innovation Quarter), a regional office for the North Carolina Biotechnology Center, and a critical mass of life science companies already here, we can state confidently that Winston-Salem is where health care and life science thrives.
+With a renowned medical school (Wake Forest University) a developing urban research park (Wake Forest Innovation Quarter), a regional office for the North Carolina Biotechnology Center, and a critical mass of life science companies already here, we can state confidently that Winston-Salem is where health care and life sciences thrive.

 Advantages for Health Care and Life Science

 This downtown research park offers an outstanding location for businesses in life science, biotechnology and information technology.
 The 240 acre urban campus is a combination of university-based medical research and private enterprise.

 Wake Forest Baptist Medical Center